Defence Fund Contributions

 The exemption does not apply if:

-b) The foreign tax burden on the income of the dividend paying company is substantially lower than the tax burden of the Cyprus tax resident company or the non resident company which has a permanent establishment in the Republic.
+b) The foreign tax burden on the income of the dividend-paying company is substantially lower than the tax burden of the Cyprus tax resident company or the non-resident company with a permanent establishment in the Republic.

-Interest earned as a result of the ordinary carrying on of the business (including interest closely connected to the ordinary carrying on of the business) and interest earned by a collective investment scheme is not considered interest for SDC purposes and is therefore exempt from SDC.
+Interest earned as a result of the ordinary carrying on of the business (including interest closely connected to the ordinary carrying on of the company) and interest acquired by a collective investment scheme is not considered interest for SDC purposes and is therefore exempt from SDC.

 A company resident in the Republic is deemed to have distributed 70% of its profits after taxation in the form of dividends at the end of the two years from the end of the tax year in which such profits were generated.
-SDC is imposed to the extent that the ultimate direct/indirect shareholders of the company are Cyprus tax resident and domiciled individuals.
+SDC is imposed to the extent that the company’s ultimate direct/indirect shareholders are Cyprus tax residents and domiciled individuals.

-For the purpose of calculating the amount of the deemed distribution, the term «profits» means the accounting profits arrived at using generally acceptable accounting principles, 23 after the deduction of any transfers to reserves as specified by any law.
-Any losses brought forward, group relief losses as well as any amounts which emanate from the revaluation of movable and immovable property, including any additional depreciation, are ignored.
+To calculate the amount of the deemed distribution, the term «profits» means the accounting profits arrived at using generally accepted accounting principles, 23 after the deduction of any transfers to reserves as specified by any law.
+Any losses brought forward, group relief losses, and any amounts emanating from the revaluation of movable and immovable property, including any additional depreciation, are ignored.